-The Broken Wing Butterfly is a variation of the traditional butterfly option spread.
-The main difference in the setup of the trade is the choice of strike prices.
-The difference in outcome is that you are guaranteed to make a small profit if the underlying price action goes one way, a much larger potential profit if it goes another way, but this only up to a point after which you will realize a loss.
+The difference in outcome is that you are guaranteed to make a small profit if the underlying price action goes one way, a much larger potential profit if it goes another way, but this, only up to a point after which you will realize a loss.

 To explain, let's put it another way.
 If you believe the price of the underlying stock, commodity etc. is about to rise, you could of course simply buy a call option as a directional play.
 But if you're wrong and the underlying falls instead, your long call option position makes a loss.